Preston Brooks

-Brooks, a Democrat, was a strong advocate of slavery and states' rights to enforce slavery nationally.
-He is most remembered for his May 22, 1856, attack upon abolitionist and Republican Senator Charles Sumner, whom he beat nearly to death; Brooks beat Sumner with a cane on the floor of the United States Senate in retaliation for an anti-slavery speech in which Sumner verbally attacked Brooks's first cousin once removed, South Carolina Senator Andrew Butler.
+He is most remembered for his May 22, 1856, attack upon abolitionist and Republican Senator Charles Sumner, whom he beat nearly to death with a cane on the floor of the United States Senate in retaliation for an anti-slavery speech in which Sumner verbally insulted Brooks's first cousin once removed, South Carolina Senator Andrew Butler.

-Sumner was seriously injured by Brooks's beating, and was unable to resume his seat in the Senate for three years, though eventually he recovered and resumed his Senate career.
-The Massachusetts Legislature reelected Sumner in 1856, "and let his seat sit vacant during his absence as a reminder of Southern brutality".
+Brooks' beating seriously injured Sumner, who was unable to return to the Senate for three years.
+The Massachusetts Legislature reelected Sumner in 1856 "and let his seat sit vacant during his absence as a reminder of Southern brutality".

 An attempt to oust Brooks from the House of Representatives failed, and he received only token punishment in his criminal trial.
 He resigned his seat in July 1856 to allow his constituents to express their view on his conduct; they reelected him in the August special election to fill the vacancy created by his resignation.
-He was re-elected to a full term in November 1856, but died in January 1857, five weeks before the new term began in March.
+He was reelected to a full term in November 1856, but died in January 1857, five weeks before the new term began in March.

 As described by historian Stephen Puleo, "The caning had an enormous impact on the events that followed over the next four years. ...
 As a result of the caning, the country was pushed, inexorably and unstoppably, to civil war."

 Early life

-Brooks was born in Edgefield County, South Carolina on August 5, 1819, the son of Whitfield Brooks and Mary Parsons Carroll Brooks.
-He attended South Carolina College (now known as the University of South Carolina), but was expelled just before graduation for threatening local police officers with firearms.
+Brooks was born in Edgefield County, South Carolina, on August 5, 1819, the son of Whitfield Brooks and Mary Parsons Carroll Brooks.
+Of English descent, his great-great-grandfather John Brooks was the first in the Brooks family present in the Americas, settling in the Province of North Carolina from England around the early 18th century.

+He attended South Carolina College (now known as the University of South Carolina) but was expelled just before graduation for threatening local police officers with firearms.
 After leaving college, he studied law, attained admission to the bar, and practiced in Edgefield.